 - How your business is approaching sustainability?
 Both potential clients and the best employees want to be involved with an organization that is “doing the right thing” about their footprint in the environment.
 (This is especially true of potential new hires, also; they’re checking out your website with sustainability in mind.)

 - How is your organization approaching diversity?
 That applies to everything from leadership roles to employee training to hiring.

 If your head is down in the business and you don’t have the bandwidth or time to think about these issues, it can lead to a backward decline before you even realize it.

 2) Doing the same thing over and over again doesn’t create “better” results

 Millennials, as a demographic, can be a great asset when it comes to identifying internal processes that can be done differently.
 Are you using them to help with this?
-Often, they see where old ways of doing things are inefficient or can be automated, or done differently.
+Often, they see where old ways of doing things are inefficient or can be automated, or done differently (for example, marketing automation).
 When these activities are identified, younger employees can also be great resources for finding new ways to do things and implementing those changes.

 The best way to move forward in significant ways and leapfrog your results is to think critically about how you’re doing things now.

 3) If you’re not ahead – you’re behind

 Because the world is changing at such a rapid pace, if you’re not in front of the changes happening in your industry or job functions, you’ll be lagging behind very soon.
 The new word now is AI – are you on top of it?
 Are you using it in your marketing?